-Development of a strategy that is aimed at removing SUGAs that have not been the subject of successful LEP Amendment Applications within a defined period is also advocated.
-Such a strategy once implemented will remove those SUGA sites upon which urban development is marginal, based on factors such as the lands biodiversity value or its impact from natural hazards.
+Development of a strategy that is aimed at removing SUGAs that have not been the subject of successful LEP Amendment applications within a defined period is also advocated.
+Such a strategy once implemented will remove those SUGA sites upon which urban development is marginal, based on factors such as the biodiversity value of the land or its impact from natural hazards.